apache/iceberg/format/view-spec.md

 ## Overview

 View metadata storage mirrors how Iceberg table metadata is stored and retrieved.
 View metadata is maintained in metadata files.
 All changes to view state create a new view metadata file and completely replace the old metadata using an atomic swap.
 Like Iceberg tables, this atomic swap is delegated to the metastore that tracks tables and/or views by name.
 The view metadata file tracks the view schema, custom properties, current and past versions, as well as other metadata.
 Each metadata file is self-sufficient.
-It contains the history of the last few operations performed on the view.
-The view can be roll back to a previous version using these version ids.
+It contains the history of the last few operations performed on the view and can be used to roll back the view to a previous version.

 ### Metadata Location